FrederikJM/BIManalyst_g_28/A2/README.md

 #### What phase? planning, design, build or operation
 The load calculation is part of the design phase.
 #### What BIM purpose is required?
 Gather, generate, analyse, communicate or realise?
-This tool will be used to generate loads.
-Gathering information about the locations and geometry is also required.
+Gathering information about the locations and geometry is required.
+This tool will be analyzing the said information to generate loads.
 #### Use Case Examples
 Although not an exact match, our case might fit to the Use Case Example #8, the engineering analysis, and more specifically, the structural analysis.
 ## A2d: Scope the use case